CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 ![Using probability matching in both worlds](image/probabilityMatchedInBothEnviroment.png?raw=true)

 There are others methods to matching: Collecting documents of unstructured data and match the content of document and list of word from industrially recognized theme; clustering documents of unstructured data by phrases and words to find a theme of document group; using raw matching of data: create link if word in unstructured data document is found anywhere in the structured data; to create a link the two enviroments using metadata and abstraction of data of unstructured data with theme of unstructured data

+## Infrastructure of integration of data

+There are 2 approaches to the usage of unstructured data in the data warehouse:

+* One approach is to access the unstructured enviroment and pull data over into the structured enviroment.
+This works well for certain kinds of unstructured of data.
+* Another approach is one tier of the data warehouse is for unstructured data and another tier of the data warehouse is for structured data.

+The last approach is name two-tier data warehouse. there may be either tight ir a casul relationshio of data between the 2 enviroment, or there may be no relationshio at all.

+Both enviroments share similar parts: it exists at a low level of granularity, has an element of time attached and it is typically organized by area or theme.
+But the someone of differences between both of enviroment in the data: the unstructured data can be dividied in two groups: Communications and documents, the difference to access if that the communications are organized by identifies main parts of text while the documents are organizaed according to words or/and theme.